 As with most aspects in life, resourcefulness can go a long way when it comes to providing care for someone with dementia or Alzheimer’s disease.
-At Inspired Home Care, we understand how challenging it can be to meet the ever-changing needs inherent with dementia care; during one day, the senior may feel calm and satisfied, while on the following day, endure increased anxiety and agitation.
+At Inspired Home Care, providers of compassionate Barrington memory care, we understand how challenging it can be to meet the ever-changing needs inherent with dementia care; during one day, the senior may feel calm and satisfied, while on the following day, endure increased anxiety and agitation.

 The key is to continue to be adaptable, and have a variety of tools and resources accessible to utilize depending on the individual’s specific needs at the present time.
 Our Chicago caregiver professionals have compiled three unique strategies that can be extremely beneficial in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.

 The acronym MAP stands for three forms of therapy: